 The Forest of Brocéliande is a legendary and enchanting woodland located in Brittany, western France.
 Beyond its mythical associations, the forest is a beautiful natural area with diverse flora and fauna.
 It features ancient oak trees, meandering streams, and tranquil ponds, and provides habitat for a range of wildlife species.
 It is now called the Forest of Paimpont in the Morbihan, next to Cornuailles (Cornouaille).

-Brocéliande is closely associated with Arthurian legends and is believed to be the setting for various tales of King Arthur and his knights.
+Brocéliande is closely associated with Arthurian legends and is believed to be the setting for various tales of King Arthur and his knights, and Merlin.
 In Arthurian lore, the forest is often portrayed as a magical place where mythical beings and enchantments occur.

 One of the most renowned sites is the alleged tomb of Merlin, the legendary wizard and advisor to King Arthur.
 Known as the Val sans Retour, meaning “Valley of No Return,” it is said to be a place where unfaithful or treacherous women were trapped for eternity.
 The forest is the setting for a number of Arthurian adventures, after Wace described its marvels (including an enchanted fountain) in his Roman de Rou.
 It was famous throughout the Middle Ages for its enchantments.